AviFS/roda-debug_bar/README.md

 https://github.com/user-attachments/assets/74c65b9f-a030-47e2-8f30-1480ce35f712

+I'll come back to that data in the next section...

+## Separation of concerns

 While the code is a little messy and spread between several different namespaces -- `roda/plugins`, `sequel/extensions` and `sequel/plugins` -- it's actually quite cleanly encapsulated in that data object.

 That data object is `@data` and it's a simple Roda instance variable, a hash, containing everything that debug bar collects after all its hooks.
 As an instance variable, it's available everywhere in your route block and in your views.